 The Law Institute of Victoria has a free referral service that helps you find a private lawyer.
-See the Appendix for a link to 'organisations that may be able to help you'.
+See the Appendix for a link to organisations that provide legal information and free or low-cost legal services.

 If you have a current Commonwealth Health Care Card you can apply to pay the concession rate shown in the fees table.
 If you do not have this card, and do not have a fee waiver, you pay the standard fee.